 Sooner than any of us expected, we were all thrust into becoming homeschooling moms.
 Even though this might not be real homeschooling, we are not entrusted with the task of working from home and then making sure our children are not losing critical learning moments.

 I’ll be honest and tell you that as soon as this happened, I was looking at all of these mothers posting color-coded schedules for their toddlers to follow and I immediately thought, OMG.
 I’m the type of parent who would never stick to that schedule because I like spontaneity and like to live in the moment.
 I’m also the parent who has extreme anxiety over making sure my children are on track cognitively.

 I’m not sure whose idea it was to put all of this pressure on parents, but geez does it suck.
 I talk to some of my mom friends who feel like most days they are just failing.
-They are seeing kids enjoying all of these fun color-coded activities, eating family dinners, story-time and good night kisses with children who go to bed when asked for the first time.
-Then they cuddle with their husbands and reconnect because there aren’t any sports on T.V. to steal their attention.
+They are seeing kids enjoying all of these fun color-coded activities, eating family dinners, story-time, and good night kisses with children who go to bed when asked the first time.
+Then, they cuddle with their husbands and reconnect because there aren’t any sports on T.V. to steal their attention.

 Can we just be honest for one second, though?
 Somewhere between the beautifully staged photos and the “I’m giving away my child” memes lies the truth.
 WE ARE ALL IN THIS TOGETHER. ❤️